-If you’re looking for a way to celebrate National Poetry Month in the classroom, free verse poems are a great place to start.
-Unlike standard poetry, you’ll find that free verse poem examples break rules and don’t have to rhyme or follow any specific meter.
-Since themes of nature, love, and life are often represented, free verse poems provide plenty of opportunities to teach students how to analyze poetry.
-Check out our list of 63 of the best free verse poems for the classroom below!
+If you’re looking for a way to present poetry in the classroom, free-verse poems are a great place to start.
+Unlike standard poetry, you’ll find that free-verse poem examples break rules and don’t have to rhyme or follow any specific meter.
+Since themes of nature, love, and life are often represented, free-verse poems provide plenty of opportunities to teach students how to analyze poetry.
+Check out our list of the best free-verse poems for the classroom below!

-(Note: Every classroom is different, so please be sure to review these poems before sharing to ensure they align with your learning environment.)
+(Note: Every classroom is different, so please be sure to review these poems before sharing them with students to ensure they align with your learning environment.)

 1. Follow the Moon by Marie Tully